BotYue/ELE-292-Lab-SU/Lab 1 Basic Lab Skills/Lab 1 Main Task 2.md

 3. **Cursor**

-Try all these 3 tools to measure the period of your signal (the distance between two peaks).
+Try all these 3 tools to measure the period of your signal (the distance between two nearest peaks).

 #### :pencil2:  Report Item 2-c